jazzband/Watson/docs/contributing/hack.md

         $ cd Watson
         $ make env

-    The Python version used will be the one accesible using the `python` command in your shell.
+    The Python version used will be the one accessible using the `python` command in your shell.

     To use a different Python version, define the `PYTHON` shell variable.